Your Hormones and Circadian Reprogramming

 In the evening, dim light that has yellow and red colors.
 Think of a campfire – or even the incandescent lightbulbs that were replaced with the florescent bulbs (which have more blue light).
 In fact, wearing amber lenses that block blue light in the evening can be an effective and safe intervention for the people with delayed sleep phase disorder (DSPD).
 DSPD is a circadian rhythm sleeping disorder in which people have a natural inclination to go to bed later and wake up later than what is typically considered normal.

 Exercise in the AM, and calm activity in the evening preserve circadian rhythm.
 B vitamins that promote methylation (B12, B6, folic acid) can help break down melatonin in the AM.
-Taking Endocrine Complete™, the multi-nutrient formulated for hormone health, each morning can support of the circadian rhythm and the complete endocrine system.
+Taking a high grade multi-nutrient each morning can support of the circadian rhythm and the complete endocrine system.

 Adaptogens that support the pituitary gland such as those used in AdrenoMend™ and TestoGain™, are best taken in the morning.
 Taking the mineral magnesium in the evening helps raise melatonin levels.
 Actually taking a Melatonin supplement is very beneficial.